FaisalTamanoJr/Class-Notes/ENGENVI - Lesson 2.md

 		- The water portion of Earth that covers nearly 71% of its surface.
 	- [[lithosphere|Lithosphere]]
 		- Is divided into three principal regions: core, mantle, and the crust.
 Two of its principal divisions are the continents and the ocean basins.
+	- Life in the biosphere exists at the intersection of the land (lithosphere), air (atmosphere), and water (hydrosphere).
 - [[biomes|Biomes]]
 	- A distinct ecological community of plants and animals living together in a particular climate.
 	- The broad terrestrial regions of the biosphere.